codecrafters-io/build-your-own-redis/stage_descriptions/aof-05-pb9.md

 ### The manifest file

 If the `--appendonly yes` flag has been specified, and the `appenddirname` does not exist inside the `dir` directory, Redis creates the directory.
 Inside the directory, the append-only file with the name `<appendfilename>.1.incr.aof` is also created.
-Along with the append-only file, Redis also creates a metadata file that stores details about the append-only file.
+Along with the append-only file, Redis also creates a manifest file that stores details about the append-only file.

-The metadata file is named `<appendfilename>.manifest`.
+The manifest file is named `<appendfilename>.manifest`.

-The metadata file contains one line, which is:
+The manifest file contains one line, which is:

 ```
 file <appendfilename>.1.incr.aof seq 1 type i